The original construct, granting exclusive reproduction rights to the creator.

 What started as a word-swap pun (Creative Commons → Uncommonly Creative) resulted in a symbol that became a watermark.
 Then it became a branding icon (at least in my mind, if only for a moment).

-I used the symbol to watermark a number of 4×6 postcards and other graphic projects for a while.
+I used the symbol to watermark a number of graphic projects for a few months.

 Designing the symbol to fit the style of the first two was a fun exercise.
 Beyond that, it looks like it could be a real thing, but it’s not.
 Nobody would know what it means without an explanation (like this page gives) and that’s way more work than is warranted for an obscure, pun-inspired redesign of a logo.